Velvet-Vortex/cs4300/homework2/movie_theater_booking/README.md

 ## Acknowledgements
 The following parts of this assignment were assisted by [ChatGPT](https://chat.openai.com/) from OpenAI:
-* Understanding Django REST framework model view sets
+* Understanding Django REST framework viewsets and implementing generic viewsets